 So by exporting your sales data or feeding it directly through to another system, what exactly are you able to do with all that information?

 A comma-separated values (CSV) file is a very widely adopted data format for exchanging information between different computer applications, making it a common method of exporting sales information from eCommerce systems.
 Data is structured into individual records, whereby each field within a record is separated from another by means of a comma.

 Tab-separated values (TSV) is another common file format, but instead of using a comma to separate each field it uses the tab stop character.
 It is considered a better format for importing and exporting text-rich information that may already contain commas within it.
 Since tab stops rarely crop up in text they are a far less ambiguous way of separating one field from another.

 Some eCommerce systems also allow export to one or more of the various proprietary formats, such as those used by Microsoft Excel or Intuit QuickBooks.

-However, the real secret behind the success of our clients is the ability of a Rapid Web system to grow with them.
+However, the real secret behind the success of our clients is the ability of a Rapid Web Services system to grow with them.
 And our sales reporting feature is no exception.

 Our modular system design means that from the outset you only pay for the tools you’re actually likely to need.